 Travel to the centre of London from Brussels Midi/Zuid station with Eurostar and, in just 2 hours, you can be enjoying afternoon tea or having a pint in a cosy London pub.
 Save money and take all the stress out of planning your citytrip by booking your train and hotel together.

-Start your first day in London with brunch at Dishoom, just around the corner from St Pancras station.
-The Bombay-stye breakfast is bursting with flavour and gives a spicy twist to traditional dishes.
+Start your first day with brunch at Dishoom, just around the corner from St Pancras station for a Bombay-stye breakfast giving a spicy twist to traditional dishes.
 While you're in the area, Harry Potter fans should pop into King's Cross Station for a photo op with the luggage trolley that disappears into the wall at Platform 9 ¾.
-You can also pick up some souvenirs in the official shop while you're there.
 Queues can be long, so arm yourself with one of the books to keep yourself busy.

 Cross Westminster Bridge and walk over to the Southbank Centre, picking up something delicious for lunch on your way.
 The street food market takes place there every Friday-Sunday and you’ll have fabulous views along the river and of the London Eye.
 Stroll east along the river bank towards the Tate Modern for the latest exhibition.
 On the other side of the river you’ll see the crazily-shaped skyscrapers of the city in the distance as a backdrop to the dome of St Paul’s Cathedral.

 As your first day draws to an end, take a jaunt back along the river on one of the Thames Clipper river boats (you can use your Oyster card) and give your feet a bit of a rest.
 You can go from Bankside Pier to Embankment Pier in about 20 minutes and see London from a different angle.